basicallydan/danhough.com/_drafts/2014-03-12-a-simple-game-loop.markdown

 Secondly, you need to keep the drawing and updating functions separate.
 Keeping the logic that determines how the game looks separate from the logic which determines how the game acts is useful.
 Reduces issues you may encounter later on with screen sizes, collision detection, sprite behaviour and so forth.

-It therefore makes sense to have two separate loops which operate independently.
-It occurred to me that this should be pretty easy to achieve by creating two `setInterval` calls and putting the logic in there.
+It makes sense then to have two separate loops which operate independently.
+This should be pretty easy to achieve by creating two `setInterval` calls and putting the logic in there.
 Well, that's fine, but then I've got two `setInterval` calls to worry about.
 When I want to pause the game, for example, I'd have to stop them both.
 Plus, it's kind of ugly having `setInterval`s all over the place.
 I thought it might be much easier to create a simple class which sits on top of `setInterval` that takes much more human-readable parameters.
 It's an event-emitting loop class, so I called it [EventedLoop](https://github.com/basicallydan/eventedloop).

 ```javascript
 var game = new Game();